Social Accession Loan (SAP)

 The following exceptions are allowed:

-- Force majeure
+- Cases of force majeure

 Where to ask for the PAS?

-It is possible to get a loan:
+It is possible to obtain a loan:

 - to fixed interest rate

-- or variable interest rate
+- or to variable interest rate

-- or extend it to a maximum of 35 years,
+- extend it to a maximum of 35 years, or

 - or reduce it.

-Benefits of PAS
+Benefits of SAP

-The notary's remuneration costs are reduced.
+The notary's fees are reduced.

-loan signed after 1to January 2020 does not qualify forAPL: titleContent..
+the loan signed after 1er january 2020 does not qualify for theAPL: titleContent.

 However, it may not finance the following costs: